sigsum/sigsum/log.md

 Data that represents integers (such as leaf indices) must be a sequence of one or more ASCII decimal digits, regex `0|[1-9][0-9]*`.
-Integer values exceeding 63 bits in size are not allowed.
+Integer values exceeding 2^63 - 1.
 This range, rather than the full range of an unsigned 64-bit integer, lets implementations represent values using a signed or an unsigned 64-bit integer type.